 (7) Evaluation, Measurement, and Verification (EM&V) of the Process and Impact of Demand-Side Programs.
 Each electric utility shall hire an independent contractor to perform and report EM&V of each commission-approved demand-side program in accordance with 4 CSR 240-20.094 Demand-Side Programs.
 The commission shall hire an independent contractor to audit and report on the work of each utility’s independent EM&V contractor.
+The commission staff shall provide oversight and guidance to the independent commission contractor, but shall not influence the independent contractor’s audit(s).
+Staff counsel shall provide legal representation to the independent contractor in the event the independent contractor is required to testify before the commission.

 (A) Each utility’s EM&V budget shall not exceed five percent (5%) of the utility’s total budget for all approved demand-side program costs.